DISCOVER THE NUSA ISLANDS!

-If you haven’t seen the Ruma Pohon Tree House Nusa Penida on social media I would be amazed.
-This Tree House has become popular very quickly thanks to the social media platform Instagram.
-This cute little beach shack over looks one of the most gorgeous beach coves known as Thousand Island Nusa Penida.
+If you haven’t seen the Rumah Pohon Tree House on social media I would be surprised.
+This incredible cliffside treehouse has become very popular thanks to Instagram and it’s one of the best places to visit in Nusa Islands!

 Rumah Pohon Tree House – Nusa Islands

 7. PEGUYANGAN WATERFALL